cerb/cerb.github.io/privacy.md

 We also collect "potentially personally identifying" information like Internet Protocol (IP) addresses for website visitors and workers.
 We only disclose IP addresses under the same circumstances that we use and disclose personally identifying information as described below.

+## Cookies

+A cookie is a string of information that a website stores on a visitor's computer, and that the visitor's browser provides to the website each time the visitor returns.
+We use cookies to identify and track visitors, observe their usage of our website, and store their website access preferences.
+Visitors who do not wish to have cookies placed on their computers should set their browsers to refuse cookies before using our websites, with the drawback that certain features of our websites may not function properly without the aid of cookies.
+Web-based products like Cerb require cookies to be enabled, although their use is limited to maintaining a logged-in session within the software.

+## Ads

+We do not display third-party advertising on our websites or in our applications.

+When ads appear on our social media profiles, they are delivered to users by advertisers who may set cookies.
+These cookies allow the ad server to recognize your computer each time they send you an online advertisement to compile information about you or others who use your computer.
+This information allows ad networks to, among other things, deliver targeted advertisements that they believe will be of most interest to you.
+This Privacy Policy covers the use of cookies by us and does not cover the use of cookies by any advertisers.

 ## Gathering of Personally Identifying Information

 Certain visitors to our websites choose to interact in ways that require us to gather personally identifying information.
 The amount and type of information that we gather depends on the nature of the interaction.
 For example, we ask workers who sign up for Cerb Cloud to provide an email address.
 Those who choose to engage in financial transactions with us (e.g. by purchasing products and services) are asked to provide additional information, including as necessary the personal and financial information required to process those transactions.
 In each case, we collect such information only insofar as is necessary or appropriate to fulfill the purpose of the visitor's interaction.
 We do not disclose personally identifying information other than as described below.
 Visitors can always refuse to supply personally identifying information, with the caveat that it may prevent them from purchasing licenses or engaging in certain services.

+## Testimonials

+We display a list of clients and testimonials on our websites.
+We do not disclose the names of licensed organizations, or their representatives, without explicit permission, except in the event that a client freely discloses their identity through postings on public forums or social media networks.

 ## Aggregated Statistics